momochi000/typewar/README.md

 ## DONE

+#### Extract status view into a component that can be added to an entity
 #### Fix broken javascript from bootstrap
 Some librar(y|ies) from bootstrap isn't being included somehow
 #### Fix status bars